Robert-van-Engelen/Forth500/manual.md

     : hello ."
 Hello, World!"
 CR ; ↲

-This defines the word `hello` with the obligatory "Hello, World!" message.
+This defines the word `hello` that displays the obligatory "Hello, World!" message.
 The definition ends with a `;` (semicolon).
 The `."` word parses a sequence of character until `"`.
 These characters are display on screen.
 Note that `."` is a normal word and must be followed by a blank.
 The `CR` word prints a carriage return and newline.

 Let's try it out: